semgrep/semgrep-docs/docs/semgrep-ci/ci-environment-variables.md

 Set `SEMGREP_BASELINE_COMMIT` to a commit hash to only show results that are **not** found in that hash.
 This environment variable doesn't work if you are not currently in a Git directory, there are unstaged changes, or given baseline hash doesn't exist.

 :::info
-The value of `SEMGREP_BASELINE_COMMIT` is superceded when the option `--baseline-commit` is set as part of the scan command.
+The value of `SEMGREP_BASELINE_COMMIT` is superseded when the option `--baseline-commit` is set as part of the scan command.
 :::

 ### `SEMGREP_ENABLE_VERSION_CHECK`